-A lot of typing, debugging, processing, and work later (and many cups of coffee), I finally had a working game, a version close to version 1.0, but it missed a lot, namely the art!
+After a lot of typing, debugging, processing, and work later (and many cups of coffee), I finally had a working game, a version close to version 1.0, but it missed a lot, namely the art!
 So I found the perfect artist who was even willing to do the job (Addictivities)!
 Not only was there a visual aid, but there were also a lot of rapid changes involving playability.

-Fast forward to January, the game starts getting some notice, which I am extremely happy about!
-All the positive feedback and suggestions pushed me to make an even better game, hence the reason I am in the middle of a re-write.
+Fast forward to January, and the game starts getting some notice, which I am extremely happy about!
+All the positive feedback and suggestions pushed me to make an even better game, hence the reason I am in the middle of a rewrite.
 My old version would have never expected to make a Chapter 2, but soon this will arrive too!
 All in all, everything was going perfectly, even better than I could’ve ever wished for.
-For this reason, I decided it was time to give our community a facelift, something to function as a central organ, there to serve those who either lack Discord access or are not willing to become a subscriber of my Patreon page!
+For this reason, I decided it was time to give our community a facelift, something to function as a central organ, there to serve those who either lack Discord access or are not willing to become a subscriber to my Patreon page!
 Hereby I welcome you to the first version of the Written Horror ‘brand’, it’s not really a brand, but a place where people who love interactive fiction horror games could gather.
-Soon I will start to write game reviews of other great content found on itch.io, and write a small blog one’s in a while.
+Soon I will start to write game reviews of other great content found on itch.io and write a small blog once in a while.